automoto/devlog/README.md

 #### Contributing

 The `Makefile` has most of the commands you need to build, lint, and run the tests locally.

-Fork and create a pull-request if you wish to contribute a fix or improvement to devlog.
+Fork and create a pull-request if you wish to contribute a fix or improvement to Devlog.

 A contributor will build your PR in circle-ci and review the change.
-Please include tests and information in your pull requests description about the change.
+Please include unit tests and a description of the change in your pull request.